Frequently Asked Questions (FAQ)

 In 2010, CERF+ released "Insuring Creativity: A CERF Business Insurance Survey," reporting the results of our survey — to which almost 3,000 craft artists, belonging to six major craft media organizations, responded.

-Before starting this research, we had been doing seminars and presentations on insurance at national art shows and conference, and artists were telling us about the difficulties they’d had in getting appropriate coverage for their studios.
+Before starting this research, we had been doing seminars and presentations on insurance at national art shows and conferences, and artists were telling us about the difficulties they’d had in getting appropriate coverage for their studios.
 When we began talking with people in the insurance industry about this issue, they asked questions about the craft-arts field that we could not answer — so we did the survey to help us and insurers understand practices in the craft field that relate to business insurance.
 Now we have data, and our report is available for organizations that want to put together plans for their members, and to agencies and underwriters who may be interested in this market (see above for mention of two new plans that were created in response to our research).

 In 2012, we published The Business Insurance Guidebook for Artists.
 In 12 pages this pocket-sized booklet covers the basics of business insurance, including business property, liability, flood, earthquake, and other types of coverage.
 It also covers steps to take to get business insurance coverage.